 In all games, the statisticians are required to contact FIBA Europe in the way defined for each competition.
-Normally this would include contacting FIBA Europe by skype upon arrival in the game venue.

 Failure to provide live scores/statistics and/or the final score/statistics after the game shall be subject to an administrative fine.